matn7/Google-Platform-Notes/flashcard/Microservices.md

 Let's see an approach for refreshing the configuration, which involves sending a specific POST request to a running instance of the microservice.
 This request will initiate the reloading of the modified configuration data, enabling a hot reload of the application.
 Below are the steps to follow:
-1. Add actuator dependency in the Config Client services: Add Spring Boot Actuator dependency inside 'pom.xml' of the individual microservices like accounts, loans, cards to expose the '/refresh' endpoint.
+1. Add actuator dependency in the Config Client services: Add Spring Boot Actuator dependency inside **pom.xml** of the individual microservices like accounts, loans, cards to expose the '/refresh' endpoint.
 2. Enable '/refresh' API: The Spring Boot Actuator library provides a configuration endpoint called "/actuator/refresh" that can trigger a refresh event.
-By default, this endpoint is not exposed, so you need to explicitly enable it in the 'application.yaml' file.
+By default, this endpoint is not exposed, so you need to explicitly enable it in the **application.yaml** file.

 ```yaml
 management: